nevil213/IQC/Tutorials/Week 2/Question 10.md

 ### Is the tensor product commutative?

-Compare I ⊗ X and X ⊗ I: they are different matrices, so the tensor product is not commutative.
+Compare $I \otimes X$ and $X \otimes I$: they are different matrices, so the tensor product is not commutative.